msc01/euler/README.md

 	  * yes? done
 		* no? try next number
   * do it again until (1 * 2 * 3 * ... * n)

+Euler006: Sum square difference:

+* This one was pretty easy:
+  * Calculate the sum of squares for (up to) the given number
+  * Calculate the square of sums for (up to) the given number
+	* Subtract them.